When Agile meets Angular and UX-led development

 Sometimes you are going to run ahead of where you and the customer are currently discussing and signing off.
 Perhaps you know exactly what you’re making functionally, because you’re re-writing a product that is already live (new technologies rather than a refactor).
 The customer is talking about fine grained behaviors and aesthetic, you’re trying to concurrently work on future aspects of the system, with Business Analysts (and the PM) feeding the back-end developers concise & defect-free stories to code.

-Alberto Savoia (the presenter in that video, and “owner” of pretotyping) has an “Impostor” tactic which proves useful in that regard. you could bootstrap on the old stack to quickly/cheaply show functionality to the product owner.
+Alberto Savoia (the presenter in that video, and “owner” of pretotyping) has an “Impostor” tactic which proves useful in that regard.
+One technique, in short, is that you could bootstrap on the old stack to quickly/cheaply show functionality to the product owner.
 Martin Fowler wrote an article on the Stranger Strategy for replacing something old with a newer version in increments, but I digress.

 The problem is when you are show-casing what you’ve made so far with people outside the dev-team.
 Being UX led, you might have some bits that work, and some bits that would work were there back-ends hooked up.
 This is because your UXs have pushed ahead.
 Of course, you could use multiple branches (private ones, and/or public ones) to juggle the concurrency we’re talking about, but there’s an elegant simplicity to trunk based development branching models, especially when you use Feature Toggles.